 Can I pay by cheque?

 Yes.
-Please mail your cheque to our physical address, which is P.O box 68013 Winnipeg, MB R3L 2V9.
-Cheques should be made out to TEAM or Teaching English as an Additional Language to Adults in Manitoba in the amount of the current membership price (check our membership page as the price may change year to year) Please include what the cheque is for on the memo line.
+Please mail your cheque to our physical address, which is P.O Box 68013 Winnipeg, MB R3L 2V9.
+Cheques should be made out to TEAM or Teaching English as an Additional Language to Adults in Manitoba.
+Please include what the cheque is for on the memo line.
 In addition, we also need your first name, last name, and e-mail address for your TEAM and TESL Canada membership registration. *Please do NOT make cheques out to TESL MB as our banking information has not yet been changed to reflect the new name.

 I want to be a TESL Canada member, and it says I have to do it through TEAM.
 How do I do this?

 Once your payment for TEAM membership has been made, your information is sent to TESL Canada.
 We update our membership list regularly.

 How do I know if my membership is still active?

 Can’t remember when you paid for your membership?
-Aside from checking your payment method’s history, you may contact us to request confirmation on our contact us page.
+Aside from checking your payment method history, you may contact us to request confirmation on our contact us page.

 I would like to get some information out to the membership.
 How do I do this?

-Please send the information that you would like to be shared as well as where and when you would like it shared.
+Please send the information that you would like to be shared, as well as where and when you would like it shared, to our Communications Chair.

 I have been thinking of becoming involved in TEAM, but I don’t have a lot of time to commit.